the article and data that initiated the Ravenstonedale project

 our project page on the Family Tree DNA website

-I plan to add a variety of articles and documents to this section, describing how life may have been for our Ravenstonedale ancestors.
+I plan to add a variety of articles, books and documents to this section, describing how life may have been for our Ravenstonedale ancestors.
 If you can add documents, stories, images, etc., for inclusion in this section, please send them to me (ideally in JPG, PDF or Word format).

 I bought the programme for this event on ebay, and though I couldn't find a newspaper article setting out the results of the various competitions listed in the programme, I did come across a very interesting article, describing a similar event that took place in Threlkeld, Cumberland the same month, which may help those of you that don't remember the television series 'One Man and his Dog' to understand what sheepdog trials are all about!